Yekaterina Samutsevich

 Yekaterina Stanislavovna Samutsevich (Екатери́на Станисла́вовна Самуце́вич; born 9 August 1982) is a Russian political activist.
 She was a member of the anti-Putinist punk rock group Pussy Riot.

 Criminal history

 On 17 August 2012, she was convicted of hooliganism motivated by religious hatred for a performance in Moscow's Cathedral of Christ the Saviour and sentenced to two years imprisonment.
 She has been recognized as a political prisoner by the Union of Solidarity with Political Prisoners.
 Amnesty International named her a prisoner of conscience due to "the severity of the Russian authorities' response".

 She was released on a suspended sentence by a Moscow appeals judge on 10 October 2012 following an argument from her lawyer that she had been stopped by cathedral guards before she could get her guitar out of its case.
-In the years after her release, Samutsevich disappeared from public eye and keeps a low profile by regularly changing her email address and phone number.

 Career

 Samutsevich first studied computer science at Moscow Power Engineering Institute and worked at a research centre as a computer programmer, before quitting to study media art at the Rodchenko School of Photography and Multimedia where she graduated top of her class.
 For two years she worked for a defense contractor on a secret project, to develop software for the nuclear attack submarine K-152 Nerpa.
 Thereafter she worked as a freelance programmer.
 She is interested in LGBTQ issues.
 Court sessions were attended by her father, Stanislav Samutsevich, whom she lived with before her arrest, who stated that he felt "proud about how firm and prepared she is to face the punishment rather than betray her beliefs".